At exactly 4:00 p.m., the bus began to move.

 A football slammed into his side.
 "Ouch!"

-That night, back in his room, his phone cast a blue glow across his face.
-He scrolled without aim, the digital tide pulling him under.
+That night, in his room, the phone cast a blue light across his face.
+He scrolled without aim.
+Digital tide pulling him under.

 Two men.